Blindness, Vision, and Hearing Loss

 Workers who handle dangerous chemicals may suffer vision loss if the chemicals come into contact with their eyes.
 In addition, some workers may experience sensory loss due to neurological damage caused by chemical exposure.

-Fields Law has a broad knowledge of the law, including what benefits are available for workers who suffered hearing and vision problems because of on-the-job accidents.
-If you have any questions or concerns about your injury, don’t hesitate to contact our Workers Compensation attorneys in MN.
+The Minnesota workers’ compensation lawyers at Fields Law have a broad knowledge of the law, including what benefits are available for workers who suffered hearing and vision problems because of on-the-job accidents.
+If you have any questions or concerns about a work injury or disability, don’t hesitate to contact our Workers Compensation attorneys in MN.